ehrenbrav/nestcamDIY/README.md

 ### 1.3 Install the Heat Sink and Header Pins

+Note that you can buy a Pi with the header pins and heat sink already installed.
+If you don't want to bother with soldering, you should go this route.
+Otherwise, read on.

 Put the adhesive heat sink that comes with the Raspberry Pi onto the black processor chip, not the silver-colored metal box, which is the Wi-Fi chip.

 Next, solder header pins onto the Raspberry Pi.